Dear class of 2017,

 3. Don't waste time wishing you were at school...

 I've noticed that lot of people tend to get a bit restless or bored in the months leading up to their departure for college.
 This boredom can lead to almost-college students getting "so tired of this town" and spending time clicking through their college's website (or Facebook page) and moping instead of actually finding things to do at home.
 I'm not saying you're like that, class of 20172, but I've seen it happen before.
 It's understandable to get bored on occasion, but don't let that restlessness rule your life.
 Do your best to stay active, even if this means doing things that might seem unimportant in comparison to your awesome, as-yet-hypothetical college life.
-Going to a grad party might seem lame, but what's actually lame is wasting your entire summer doing nothing.
+Going to a grad party might seem stupid, but what's actually stupid is wasting your entire summer doing nothing.

 Grad parties are fun, yo.